 The job isn’t just research, investing and planning, however.
 One of the primary roles is working with clients, often educating and reassuring them.
 Preparation for getting certified includes a college degree in financial planning or a similar background, a rigorous examination and some professional experience or work as an apprentice, according to the CFP Board of Standards.

 Andrey Burmakin / Shutterstock.com

-Many’s the weekend sailor who dreams of chucking the 9-to-5 life to become a charter boat captain, fishing and sailing for a living.
+Many is the weekend sailor who dreams of chucking the 9-to-5 life to become a charter boat captain, fishing and sailing for a living.
 If you live in — or move to — a seaport where fat-walleted tourists are abundant, it can be a reasonable goal.
-Boatsetter — an online network that connects boat owners, captains and boat renters — offers a rundown of requirements for different types of commercial licenses.

 Cora Mueller / Shutterstock.com